Rusty (band): History

 During this time period Jim Moore played bass on the demos and one song for Art Bergmann's album What Fresh Hell is This?
 The album was also produced by Chris Wardman, it won the Juno album Award for the Alternative album of the year for 1996; Rusty's Fluke was also up for the award in the category.

 In 1996, the band contributed a cover of "Let's Break Robert Out of Jail" to the compilation album A Tribute to Hard Core Logo.
 Also in 1996 the song "Punk" was included on soundtrack to Chris Farley's movie Black Sheep.
-The band also performed at 'Snow Job' that year, an annual TV special and outdoor concert series, broadcast by MuchMusic.
+The band also performed at 'Snow Job' that year, an annual television special and outdoor concert series, broadcast by MuchMusic.

 The band's follow-up album, Sophomoric, was released in February 1997.
 The album featured the single "Empty Cell", which was a hit in Canada.
 The song's music video won a MuchMusic Video Award for "Best Concept Video".
 Perkins left the band that year and was replaced by former Bootsauce drummer John Lalley.
 Perkins left the group due to creative differences and released an electronic album independently with Andrew Massey under the name "Blu Pernu".
-This year the band also contributed a cover of "Scratches And Needles" by The Nils to the compilation album "Scratches & Needles - A Tribute to the Nils" from Magwheel Records.
+This year the band also contributed a cover of "Scratches And Needles" by The Nils to the compilation album Scratches & Needles - A Tribute to the Nils from Magwheel Records.

 In 1998, Rusty released their third full-length album, Out of Their Heads, which according to Jim Moore was written day by day in the studio and was done in three days.
 In May 1999, it was revealed that the band had broken up.
-The band played their farewell show on November 25, 2000 at The Opera House in Toronto.
+The band played their farewell show on November 25, 2000, at The Opera House in Toronto.